ttlew/conversation/dialog-build.md

 You might have two slots that store the same type of value, such as an arrival date and departure date, for example.
 Build logic into your slot conditions to distinguish such similar values from one another.

 In addition, the service can recognize multiple entity types in a single user input.
 For example, when a user provides a currency, it is recognized as both a @sys-currency and @sys-number entity type.
-Do some testing in the "Try it out" pane to understand how the system will interpret different user inputs, and build logic into your conditions to prevent possible misinterpretations.
+Do some testing in the *Try it out* pane to understand how the system will interpret different user inputs, and build logic into your conditions to prevent possible misinterpretations.

 In logic that is unique to the slots feature, when two entities are recognized in a single user input, the one with the larger span is used.
 For example, if the user enters *May 2*, even though the Conversation service recognizes both @sys-date (05022017) and @sys-number (2) entities in the text, only the entity with the longer span (@sys-date) is registered and applied to a slot.
 {: tip}